 What happened to Neverland?
 Who bought Michael Jackson’s house?
-Although it was his fantasyland, in 2005 Michael Jackson decided to abandon this house after controversies surrounding his alleged child molestation.
+Although it was his fantasyland, in 2005 Michael Jackson decided to abandon this house after controversies sprouted surrounding alleged child molestation.
 Later, Jackson used the ranch as collateral for a loan, which he defaulted on.
 In 2008, private equity firm Colony Capital purchased the default note for $22.5 million.
 It’s now a joint venture between them and the Jackson Estate.

 There’s more where that came from!
 Especially if you’re curious how to get to Neverland Ranch, check out all the other photos and address here: Michael Jackson Neverland Ranch Address and Photos!

 Michael Jackson House Los Angeles (His final home)